From Means to Medians: Optimal Benchmark Design: The Model

 \section{The Model}

-In our investigation, we assume a population of {\it unmanipulated prices} described by a probability distribution $F$.
-For some results we assume that the distribution is a degenerate distribution at a price that we normalise to be zero.
-We refer to this case as the case of no dispersion.
-For the rest of the paper, we assume that $F$ has a single-peaked density $f$ symmetric around zero.
+I assume a population of {\it unmanipulated prices} described by a probability distribution $F$.
+For some results I assume that the distribution is a degenerate distribution at a price; I refer to this case as the case of no dispersion.
+For the rest of the paper, I assume that $F$ has a symmetric and strictly single-peaked\footnote{A function $u:\mathbb{R}\to\mathbb{R}$ is \emph{strictly single-peaked} if there exists a unique point $x^*\in\mathbb{R}$ such that \begin{itemize} \item for all $x<y\le x^*$, $u(x)<u(y)$, \item for all $x^*\le y<z$, $u(y)>u(z)$. \end{itemize}} density $f$.

+The restriction to symmetric distributions is both natural and well-motivated.
+For asymmetric distributions, standard location functionals, such as the mean, median, and trimmed mean, generally disagree, and there is no canonical choice: the very meaning of ``location'' depends on the purpose of the analysis rather than being an intrinsic property of the distribution.
+Restricting to symmetric distributions thus isolates the comparison of benchmarks to their manipulation-resistance properties, without conflating it with the separate question of which functional best represents location under asymmetry.

 A strategic agent, {\it the manipulator}, can manipulate these prices at a cost.
 In particular, the manipulator's strategy can be described with a conditional distribution function $G^c(\cdot|p)$, for any $p\in \real$, that describes how the prices of all the markets with unmanipulated price $p$ are shifted into a new distribution of prices.
 In the case of no manipulation, $G^c(\cdot|p)$ is simply a degenerate distribution at $p$.
-The manipulator's strategy gives rise to the {\it final distribution of prices}:
+The manipulator's strategy gives rise to the {\it distribution of manipulated prices}: